borntofrappe/the-nature-of-code/README.md

 _Please note:_

-- in the demo `Simple attraction` the simulation moves a `Mover` entity toward a fixed `Attractor`

-- in the demo `Complex attraction` the simulation is updated to consider multiple `Mover` entities and the objects' mass.
-The demo also includes a `pullIn` method so that when the mouse is pressed in the window, the multiple objects are attracted toward the center with considerable strength
+- in the `Gravitational attraction` folder you find two demos: [`Simple`](https://repl.it/@borntofrappe/Forces-Gravitational-attraction-Simple) updating a `Mover` entity toward a fixed `Attractor`, and [`Complex`](https://repl.it/@borntofrappe/Forces-Gravitational-attraction-Complex) updating multiple `Mover` entities and considering the objects' mass.
+The second demo also includes a `pullIn` method to have the `Mover` entities approach the center of the window following a mouse press

 - the attraction force is computed in a method of the `Attractor` entity